stackhpc/stackhpc-kayobe-config/doc/source/configuration/security-hardening.rst

 The roles from the `Ansible-Lockdown <https://github.com/ansible-lockdown>`_ project are used to harden hosts in accordance with the CIS benchmark criteria.
 It won't get your benchmark score to 100%, but should provide a significant improvement over an unhardened system.
-A typical score would be 70% The following operating systems are...
+A typical score would be 70%.

-supported:
+The following operating systems are supported:

 - Rocky 8, RHEL 8, CentOS Stream 8
 - Ubuntu 22.04